 I have written books before–none published as yet, but I’m working on that.

 One thing I’ve learned–you can edit your book literally 20 times, and still not have it the way you want it to be.
 I have experience in this.
-I revised a manuscript so many times, I ended up with 20 edits, and still wasn’t happy with the way the story flowed, especially since I have written the book as part of a series, and had finished the series in first-draft mode.
+I revised a manuscript some years back so many times, I ended up with 20 edits, and still wasn’t happy with the way the story flowed, especially since I have written the book as part of a series, and had finished the series in first-draft mode.
 Every time I sat down to the books to edit, I cringed.
 Every.
 Single.
 Time.

 And each revision brought me to the thought, “Ok, I’m done now.
 It’s as good as it’s going to be at this point.”

 But that’s the thing, it’s as good as it’s going to be “at this point.”
 Six months from now is not “as this point.”
 It’s six months from this point.
-And six months makes a huge difference in your perspective on your MS and on how to edit it.
+And six months makes a huge difference in your perspective on your manuscript and on how to edit it.

 Michael Crichton said:

 “Books aren’t written—they’re rewritten.
 Including your own.
 It is one of the hardest things to accept, especially after the seventh rewrite hasn’t quite done it.”

 He’s right.
 You can have a wonderful story, but that doesn’t mean it flows well and that the technicalities of writing are what they should be.
 Books are rarely written in first-draft mode and published as is, and become bestsellers.
 They have to be rewritten, and rewritten, and rewritten, and rewritten again.

 So how do you edit your book?
 Each author has their own method of madness, but many would agree that these steps are critical: